LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 ||Getting started||

-To begin the lesson series, reach 6 hearts with Penny, then visit the town on a sunny day between 9:30am and 6:00pm.
+To begin the lesson series, reach 6 hearts with Penny, then visit the town on a sunny day between 8:50am and 6:10pm.
 An event will play with Penny outside the Library.
 By default, at least 7 days later, a lesson event will happen somewhere in town!
 Refer to the Configuration section on how to customize the Minimum Days Between Lessons.

-Refer to the spoiler guide for details on activating the other events (a few have weather and/or time conditions).
+Refer to the spoiler guide for details on activating the other lessons (a few have weather and/or time conditions).

 ||Configuration||